ryanwoconnor/faq.twin.villas/rusticretreat.md

 ### Entrance to the Airbnb

-The entrance to the Airbnb and parking are located in image shown below.
+The entrance to the Airbnb and parking are located in the image below.

 <img width="50%" height="50%" src="assets/images/parking_entrance.jpeg"/>